-This course is designed for managers and executives with little or no knowledge of accounting and finance.
-Its aim is to introduce the accounting concepts and help participants to make sense of financial statements in a simple way, thereby enhancing their decision-making process.
+This course is designed for managers and executives with little or no knowledge of accounting and finance and aims to introduce you to the fundamental accounting concepts that will help you to make sense of financial statements in a simple way.

-This will be an interactive programme engaging participants to learn the basics of accounting and the importance of financial statements through games and group works.
-Besides being able to read financial statements, you will be introduced to financial analysis, cash flow management and investment decision making tools such as pay-out period, Net Present Value and Internal Rate of Returns.
+This interactive programme covers the basics of accounting and the importance of financial statements.
+Besides being able to read financial statements, you will be introduced to financial analyses, cash flow management and investment decision-making concepts such as the payout period, Net Present Value and Internal Rate of Returns.

 After the workshop, you will be able to:

-- interpret the financial statements to help in decision-making
+- interpret the financial statements and understand financial jargons

 – Areas of interest for stakeholders